g4s8/g4s8.github.io/_posts/2017-8-17-get-rid-of-presenter.md

 ```

 ## Instead of presenter
-As described previously presenter now have to do only one thing - sending messages from view to model and from model to view.
+As described previously presenter now has to do only one thing - send messages from view to model and from model to view.
 I'd rename it to `Wire`.
-This wire can always been connected to service (read as: encapsulates model-service)
+This wire can always be connected to service (read as: encapsulates model-service)
-and be able to provide connection to view (I'll describe why later).
+and provide connection to view (I'll describe why later).
 I implemented it with rx also:
 ```java
 class Wire {